 PayPal and Patreon – also in the case of a Canadian journalist sympathizing for Defend Europe – accounts cancelled and a flow of articles and news highly negative towards the mission were an example of the alleged campaign against this NGO.

 Anyhow, C-Star was not able to berth and refuel.

 To me, this sounds as an attack on logistics and ports – an attempt at incapacitating an enemy ship by severing its vital flows.
 On the other hand, C-Star mission consists in harassing humanitarian NGO operations by filming their (alleged) doings and publishing them on the media, i.e., infowar.

-Let’s be clear: there is an ongoing naval battle in the Mediterranean, involving internet, the media, founding sources – a battle for hearts and minds fought by NGOs.
-This battle concerns immigration, probably the largest problem currently facing governments and the EU.
+Let’s be clear: there was a naval battle in the Mediterranean, involving internet, the media, founding sources – a battle for hearts and minds fought by NGOs.
+This battle concerned immigration, probably the largest problem currently facing governments and the EU.

 CASE STUDY 3 – ISIS

-Before becoming a state entity, ISIS was a non-state actor (NSA); to be precise, even at its apex it was both a state and a NSA – it still is.
+Before becoming a state entity, ISIS was a non-state actor (NSA); to be precise, even at its apex it was both a state and a NSA – it still is the latter.

 I suppose no one has doubts about ISIS’s geopolitical influence: as a result of its actions, life in Europe and elsewhere has changed dramatically.

 You may want to read my article on Isis: Isis’ Strategy in Europe – Stability.